gene-git/ssl-mgr/README.rst

 Version 7 brings some significant enhancements supporting Letsencrypt's upcoming short lifetime certs (45-day and 6-day) as well as *ACME profiles*.

-We revisited the *when to renew* a certificate to sensibly handle short lifetime certs.
+We revisited the *when to renew* a certificate decision so that we can sensibly handle short lifetime certs.

 There are new config options for those wanting to customize it.
 In preparation for the upcoming May 13, 2026 45-day cert availability, we request *tlsserver* profile by default.